snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 The agent is considered offline if it isn't able to contact the Microsoft Graph connector services.
 In such cases, follow these steps:

 1. Check if the agent is running - Sign in to the machine where the agent is installed and check if it's running.
-In Task Manager, go to **Services**, and check if GcaHostService is in a running state.
+In Task Manager, go to **Services**, and check if the **GcaHostService** is in a running state.
 If not, right-click and start the service.

     ![Screenshot of services in Task Manager.](media/onprem-agent/GcaHostService_GcaUpdateService.png)